hman61/doodads/README.md

 - No build configurations
 - Unlimited intuitive flexibility
-- Currently only one dependency but it is not required -- tailwindcss
+- Currently only one dependency but it is not required
+  - tailwindcss
 - Encapsulates your CSS dependencies
--- Major CSS framework can co-exist without conflicts
+ - Major CSS frameworks can co-exist without conflicts